Virgin Australia, Air New Zealand to forge new partnership

 Velocity points, status credits and lounge access are back on the table for AU-NZ flights.

-Passengers would be able to earn Velocity points and status credits on those VA-NZ flights, and also use their Velocity points to book those Air New Zealand flights.
+Passengers will be able to earn Velocity points and status credits on AirNZ flights between Australia and New Zealand carrying a VA flight number, and also use their Velocity points to book those Air New Zealand flights.

-The move would help fill the holes in Virgin Australia’s NZ network since Virgin abandoned all flights to Aotearoa, except for the popular tourist magnet of Queenstown, to focus on its core domestic services.
+The move will help fill the holes in Virgin Australia’s NZ network since Virgin abandoned all flights to Aotearoa, except for the popular tourist magnet of Queenstown, to focus on its core domestic services.

 Virgin Australia and Air New Zealand enjoyed a long and deep partnership until October 2018, when the Kiwi carrier pulled out of the alliance over disagreement with Virgin Australia’s direction under then-CEO John Borghetti.